tilznit/craft.htb/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 45.37 seconds
 ```
+### Lessons Learned
+- learned a lot about modules, packages, and `import` in python.
+This was nice.
+- I read almost every bit of code in this project looking for ways to leak data.
+It helped out a ton.